lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 T> **TDD rule number 1**
 T> Test first, code later

 This, by the way, is not yet an error in a test.
-The error happens very soon, in the tests collection phase (as shown by the message in the bottom line `Interrupted: 1 errors during collection`).
+The error happens very soon, during the tests collection phase (as shown by the message in the bottom line `Interrupted: 1 errors during collection`).
 Given this, the methodology is still valid, as we wrote a test and it fails because an error or a missing feature in the code.

 Let's fix this issue.
 Open the `calc/calc.py` file and add write this code